daulathussain/Digital-Assets-License-Marketplace-Storage-Dapp-starter-file/README.md

 #### RemixID

-We are using RemixID for deploying the contract and generation the ABI in the project, but you can use any other tools like Hardhat etc.
+We are using RemixID for deploying the contract and generation of the ABI in the project, but you can use any other tools like Hardhat, etc.

 ```https://remix-project.org
   OPEN: RemixID